 When Might You Use a Slug?

-If your home page is a landing page within a larger website, you might use a slug:example.com/home/
+If your home page is a landing page within a larger website, you might use a slug:example.com/home/ (Only if necessary for site structure)

 For most cases, avoid adding a slug to your home page and keep it simple with just your domain name!